Post

 The Foundation of Web Session Management

 Web sessions are built on the stateless nature of HTTP, where each request is independent.
+Understanding client-server basics as the foundation of web scraping helps explain why sessions are necessary.
 To create a stateful experience, web applications use several storage mechanisms that persist data between requests and page loads.

 graph TD